toopi-ai/ixp-server-sdk/docs-site/docs/plugins.md

----
-id: plugins
-title: Plugins
-sidebar_label: Plugins
-sidebar_position: 5
-description: Explore built-in plugins and learn how to create custom plugins for your IXP Server
----

 # Plugins Guide

 Plugins extend the functionality of your IXP Server with additional features like API documentation, health monitoring, metrics collection, and more.